-So far, the only detail the creators revealed about the ending in a Web Newtype interview is that they wrote the scripts all the way out to the end based on the overall structure they had composed.
+The creators revealed the way they created the ending in a Web Newtype interview.
+First, they wrote the scripts all the way out to the end based on the overall structure they had composed.
 Then they circled back to the first half and added foreshadowing so the second half wouldn’t feel crammed.

 Unlike multi-season plots like My Hero Academia, which is already gearing up for My Hero Academia Season 5, the Deca-Dence anime series is not based on a Deca-Dence manga or light novel series.
 The main issue is whether Deca-Dence is intended on being a self-contained story or whether the ending will leave an opening for a continuation.

-Warning: The following contains major spoilers for Deca-Dence Episode 2 and beyond.
+Warning: The following contains major spoilers for Deca-Dence Episode 12.

 After all, the first episode provided a setup similar to Attack on Titan since there was a major plot twist underlying humanity’s decline and the constant besiege by the Gadoll.